laurpaik/express-api/README.md

 >
 > – [Express routing](http://expressjs.com/en/guide/routing.html)

-That means **more than one action** can be run for a single request.
+That means that there can be **more than one step** when processing a single request.
 In fact, that's how Express keeps boilerplate to a minimum; we did something similar with `before_filter`s in Rails.
 Common functionality, like error handling, can be extracted into a middleware and run on any request you like.
 However, you